Hammerhead8/rpn-calculator/README.md

 sudo make install
 ```

+It can then be run by typing `rpn` into a terminal.

 Note that this has only been tested under Debian Linux, so other OS's might have different requirements to build.

 ## Printing and Control Commands